cfzd/FcaNet/README.md

 ## Detection and instance segmentation models on COCO
-We found the results are not exactly the same as reported (but mask rcnn model is correct).
-We will fix this problem very soon.

 |  Model | Backbone | AP | AP50 | AP75 |Link |
 |:--------:|:------------:|:----------------:|:-------------------:|:--:|:--:|